BartMassey/advent-of-code-2016/day05/README.md

 which is nice in this challenge.

 Of course, the bonus for part 2 was necessary.
-So you get some cinematics with this one.
+So you get some mild cinematics with this one.

 ---